vadancorneliu/DjangoDocker01Draft/README.md

 - `Dockerfile`: Dockerfile for building the Docker image.
 - `docker-compose.yml`: Docker Compose file for defining services.
 - `requirements.txt`: List of Python dependencies.

-## Contributing

-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/improvement`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/improvement`).
-6. Create a new Pull Request.
+- `README.docx`: Description of the project.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Creative Commons license](LICENSE).